kittenlogic/unsupervised-pleasures/_posts/2020-09-19-queer-ai-ultimate-fantasy-009.md

 You mean he turned gay after that?

 I don't know.
 Maybe.
 Maybe.
 He could have been lying down the gurney any minute.
 I'm sainted.

-You were his tomboy?

-Tomboy.
-Too tomboy for my taste.
-I was the tomboy stereotype all my life.
-My best friends all called me tomboy.

-I don't think so.
-Tempted often to call myself lesbian.

-You were the tomboy stereotype from the start.
-Sagittarius.
-Taurus.
-Capricorn.
-Cancer.
-Taurus.
-Scorpio.

-"Lunatic fringe" orchard.
-A quiet place for the weekend.
-June.

-A friend of Harvey's has this cabin on a steep hill overlooking the Willamette River.
-The fire is still burning and the smell is unbearable.
-He tells me he has a "dream" this weekend in which he thinks he is in "The Pit."
-I ask him what it is he imagines himself doing there.
-He tells me he envisions himself leading a normal, middle-class existence.
-Then, he tells me, suddenly he senses something terrifying and insists I get out of bed.

-He says he has been taking hallucinogenic drugs lately, such as Valium and Valium + Lysergic acid diethylamide.
-He says he dreams of swimming through rapids, of tigers and lions, of armies marching on fields.

 ## Human Prompt